|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The intolerance of BC residents to heavy oil ocean transport has been further aggravated by Canadian federal government indifference to global warming.
 Insect infestations, enabled by global warming, have destroyed much of the BC forest industry, which used to be the largest employer in BC.

 Fossil fuel investors must face the reality that most of the fossil carbon in the Alberta tar sands must remain in the ground.
 The people of Alberta will likely be better served by investing available capital in nuclear energy and wind generation.
 Wind generation is only useful to the extent that there are balancing electricity interties to Peace River and Columbia River hydroelectric generation.
-The tar sands might still be used for non-combustion purposes such as production of tar for below grade water sealing.
+The tar sands might still be used for limited non-combustion purposes such as production of tar for below grade water sealing of cement blocks and concrete.

 Meeting the energy demand with non-fossil sources requires a combination of renewable and nuclear energy.
 Renewable energy is only economic to the extent that there is sufficient economic energy storage and energy transmission for renewable energy to be reliably available when and where needed.
 Otherwise nuclear energy is required.